esl/MongooseIM/doc/developers-guide/logging.md

 CRITICAL_MSG("event=critical_event reason=~1000p", [Arg]),
 ```

-Use them to log on the corresponding log level.
+Use them in correspondence with the appropriate log level.
 Please be mindful of what is logged and which log level is used for it.

 # Logging levels